copdips/copdips.github.io/docs/posts/2025/2025-11-18-oidc-openid-connect.md

 **OIDC Authorization Code Flow with stateful BFF pattern and refresh token grant for multiple Downstream APIs (API-1 and API-2):**

 !!! note "the BFF flow could have many variations, below diagram is one of them"
+    See below [BFF Pattern with HttpOnly Cookies: The Modern Best Practice](#bff-pattern-with-httponly-cookies-the-modern-best-practice) for details.

 ```mermaid
 sequenceDiagram